2015 NASCAR Sprint Cup Series: Race reports

 This race kicked off the Eliminator Round of the Chase.
 Joey Logano started the race from the pole and would dominate most of the race.
 With 66 laps to go, Chase contenders Brad Keselowski and Kurt Busch along with Matt Kenseth were involved in a wreck.
 Following this, Kenseth, who was laps down, intentionally wrecked race leader Logano on lap 454 as revenge for the incident at Kansas two weeks prior.
-After Logano was wrecked, Jeff Gordon would take the lead and continue on to win the race ahead of Jamie McMurray.
-With the win, Jeff Gordon would become one of the four drivers to race for the championship at Homestead, doing so in his final career race.
+After Logano was wrecked, Jeff Gordon would take the lead and continue on to win his 93rd and final career victory ahead of Jamie McMurray.
+With the win, Jeff Gordon would become one of the four drivers to race for the championship at Homestead, doing so in the final race of his full-time race.
 Following the race, Kenseth would be suspended for two races for intentionally wrecking Logano, with Erik Jones replacing Kenseth for those two races.